Payyannur Pavithra ring

 Payyannur Pavithra Mothiram is a kind of gold ring worn by Indians for its ritualistic value.
 This holy ring is worn during the rituals of pithru bali, or the prayer for the dead ancestors of the person.
 This ring was traditionally made of Dharba grass.
 However, the modern Pavithra Mothiram is made of gold.
-The shape of the ring is unique and it looks like a knot.
+The shape of the ring is unique, and it looks like a knot.
 Silver is also used for making the ring.
 It is worn on the right ring finger while performing poojas for the dead ancestors.

 History

 The origin of the holy is associated with the history of the Payyannur Subramanya Temple.
 The temple used to insist on wearing grass rings while performing holy rites.
 Later on, the priests switched to gold rings for the purpose of durability.
-A traditional craftsman take a whole day to one ring.
+A traditional craftsman takes a whole day to one ring.
 They cannot eat meat or drink alcohol during their lifetime to become a holy artisan.